mohangk/goodroot.ca/content/post/2017-01-20-do-the-astral-plane.md

 I enjoyed the abstract.
 The more bizarre and uncommon the plot-line, the more I longed to sink my teeth into it.
 One of the many series of abstract children's fiction I consumed was titled: [The Zack Files](http://amzn.to/2iXH8lS).
 Within these simple books, Zack would explore meta-physical phenomenon.
 In the book ‘[I’m Out of My Body, Please Leave a Message](http://amzn.to/2iXH8lS)’, he dabbles in Astral Projection.

-Astral Projection is the belief that - with enough patience, magic, and focus - an individual is capable of separating their ethereal souls from their physical bodies.
-Once free from its fleshy confines, the soul is then permitted to explore the vapourous vastness of the Astral Plane.
+Astral Projection is the belief that with enough patience, magic, and focus, an individual is capable of separating their ethereal souls from their physical bodies.
+Once free from its fleshy confines, the soul is then permitted to explore the vastness of the Astral Plane.
 Within this plane one may find bizarre locales and beings of unimaginable power, benevolence, or malice.

 Reading about such concepts lit a strange coloured fire somewhere in my heart; the lush, unspoiled, and well-populated imaginations of the young are of the most beautiful places.
 I would venture to the computer, intoxicated with wonder and possibility.
 Within an archaic search engine, under the watchful eye of no agency or parental unit, I would type: **How to Visit the Astral Plane**.